Thrill-Seeker’s Delight: Top 5 Risky Hikes in Thousand Islands National Park

 You can enjoy many activities here.
-In just one place you can do hiking, camping, picnicking, sea shores visiting, swimming, and a lot of fun and adventure.
-This national park is situated near the thousand islands parkway.
-Lawrence river is also accessible from here.
+In just one place, you can go hiking, camping, picnicking, visiting sea shores, swimming, and have a lot of fun and adventure.
+This national park is situated near the Thousand Islands Parkway.
+Lawrence River is also accessible from here.ย

 The amazing locations help you to overcome daily stress and feel free and energetic.
-This national park was established in the year 1904.
-Earlier, it was known as St. Lawrence Islands National Park.
-It was the first Canadian national park.
+This national park was established in 1904.
+Earlier, it was known as St. Lawrence Islands National Park and was the first Canadian national park.
 The governing body of this national park is Parks Canada.

 1. History of Thousand Islands National Park